Chemical Dependency Counseling

 About the Program

-Please note, eight of the 18 credits can be completed with online/blended courses, making it ideal for the working professional.
+Please note, 12 of the 18 credits can be completed with online/blended courses, making it ideal for the working professional.

 Ridgewater’s chemical dependency counseling curriculum has been developed in accordance with the standards of Minnesota Board of Behavioral Health and Therapy and the Minnesota Certification Board.
 The curriculum is designed to develop knowledge of the symptoms of various forms of addiction, understanding the chemically dependent person, and specific skills for prevention, intervention, assessment, and treatment of chemical dependency.